 Working collaboratively, we can identify and build on your strengths as well as learn new ways of relating to your thoughts, feelings, and life circumstances that lead to increased self-acceptance, stability, hope, and authenticity.

 Wendy is a licensed clinical social worker, who graduated from the University of Texas with a Master of Science in Social Work in 2010.
 She has worked with clients experiencing psychiatric emergencies at the Seton Psychiatric Emergency Department and with women with issues related to pregnancy and childbirth at the Women’s Center of Texas.
 Wendy has provided holistic, mindfulness-based psychotherapy in private practice and at Capital Area Counseling.
 She also holds a Master of Arts in Women’s and Gender Studies and a Bachelor of Arts in Psychology.
 Wendy has worked with a wide range of clients and has a broad range of interests including dance, art, music, neurobiology, and comparative religion.

 Payment is due at the beginning of each session.
 Cash, check, and credit cards are accepted.

-Blue Cross/Blue Shield, Cigna, Seton, and Medicare health insurance accepted.
+Blue Cross/Blue Shield, Cigna, Seton, Medicare, and Tricare health insurance accepted.

 Areas of Specialization: